ameer-ali-jamali/Assignment-1-Create-Fruit-Names-list-Using-Html-Css/README.md

 # HTML assignment 1
- Create a sample fruit list website with OL and OL html tags and images.
+ Create a sample fruit list website with OL and uL html tags and images and more.